-31. Congress declared the objective of the Clean Water Act "is to restore and maintain the chemical, physical, and biological integrity of the Nation's waters."
-33 U.S.C. § 1251(a).

-32. Under Section 401 of the CWA, 33 U.S.C. § 1341, hydroelectric dams must obtain a state "water quality certification" before they may obtain a license to operate from the Federal Energy Regulatory Commission.
+- 32. Congress declared the objective of the Clean Water Act "is to restore and maintain the chemical, physical, and biological integrity of the Nation's waters."
+33 U.S.C. § 1251(a). - 33.
+Under Section 401 of the CWA, 33 U.S.C. § 1341, hydroelectric dams must obtain a state "water quality certification" before they may obtain a license to operate from the Federal Energy Regulatory Commission.
 This water quality certification becomes a condition of the FERC license.
+33 U.S.C. § 1341(d). - 34.
+A water quality certification must contain conditions that ensure the licensed activity will not violate or prevent attainment of state water quality standards or other state water quality requirements.
 33 U.S.C. § 1341(d).

-33. A water quality certification must contain conditions that ensure the licensed activity will not violate or prevent attainment of state water quality standards or other state water quality requirements.
-33 U.S.C. § 1341(d).
 Water quality standards define the minimum water quality that must be maintained within a waterbody.
 Water quality standards designate the uses to be sustained within the waterbody (such as habitat for fish or other aquatic life) and establish criteria to protect those uses.
-33 U.S.C. § 1313; 40 quality certifications in United States District Court.
+33 U.S.C. § 1313; 40 C.F.R. § 131.2. - 35.
+The citizen suit provision of the CWA authorizes citizens to enforce water quality certifications in United States District Court.
 33 U.S.C. § 1365(a) and (f)(5).
 The